-The U.S. Bureau of Labor Statistics also reports that the average annual salary of STEM employees was \$82,160 in 2012, compared to the average annual salary of all U.S. employees of \$45,790.
-STEM jobs are paying nearly 80 percent more than the average U.S. worker earns annually!
+The U.S. Bureau of Labor Statistics also reports that the average annual salary of STEM employees was \$76,000 in 2013, compared to the average annual salary of all U.S. employees of \$35,080.
+STEM jobs are paying nearly 116 percent more than the average U.S. worker earns annually!
 Because the vast majority of Wayne State graduates remain and accept jobs in the tri-county metropolitan area following graduation, this statistic is particularly exciting because these graduates offer the opportunity to contribute to the revitalization of Detroit and further strengthen the local economy.
-Along with this, 92 percent of Wayne State graduates remain in the state of Michigan, which provides Michigan with a stronger, educated workforce.
-In our College of Liberal Arts and Sciences, 69 percent of our 2013-2014 STEM graduates remained in Michigan and 74 percent were placed in jobs before or soon after graduation.
-Our College of Engineering 2013-2014 graduates provide even more optimistic numbers, with 80 percent remaining in Michigan and 93 percent finding job placement!
+Along with this, 86 percent of Wayne State graduates remain in the state of Michigan, which provides Michigan with a stronger, educated workforce.
+In our College of Liberal Arts and Sciences, 67 percent of our 2014-2015 STEM graduates remained in Michigan and 66 percent were placed in jobs before or soon after graduation with 56 percent of those jobs related to the students' field of study.
+Our College of Engineering 2014-2015 graduates provide even more optimistic numbers, with 86 percent remaining in Michigan,94 percent finding job placement within six months of graduation, and 90 percent finding employment in positions related to their field of study!
 Our STEM graduates are finding jobs, and more importantly, they are finding jobs here in Michigan to contribute to our economic growth.